If you received an expected Canada RIT deposit in your bank account and are curious about what it means, we’ve got you covered.

 RIT or “Refund of Income Tax” occurs when you have filed an income tax return and upon assessment or reassessment, the CRA determines you paid too much in income taxes.

 You may also get a tax refund if you qualify for tax credits that lower the taxes you’d normally owe.
+This happens when you make a mistake on your return and don’t use all applicable credits or deductions.

 You can confirm what your deposits are for by visiting your CRA My Account.